How to Become an Administrative Medical Assistant?

 Are Medical Administrative Assistants the Same as Medical Office Assistants?

 Medical administrative assistants are also recognized as medical office assistants.
-They are required to manage their respective medical office by performing duties such as scanning documents, operating medical software for recording medical history of a patient and determining insurance eligibility, and then processing insurance billing while considering all the insurance protocols and regulations.
+They are required to manage their respective medical office by performing duties such as scanning documents, operating medical software for recording the medical history of a patient and determining insurance eligibility, and then processing insurance billing while considering all the insurance protocols and regulations.

 Medical office assistants have a proper understanding of medical terminology and specific technical devices and software.
 They also have a good sense of communication as they have to interact with anxious, nervous, and distressed patients in order to make them feel more relaxed and secure as a part of their job.
 In conclusion, medical administrative assistants or medical office assistants have conventional ‘desk jobs’ with certain clinical responsibilities and are also an integral part of the healthcare system.